 2. Click Next after configuring the columns.

-In the previous step, if you added a Data Table, Dimension, or User column, the relationship is already created and shown in Configure Relationships.
+In the previous step, if you added any column of type Data Table, Dimension, or User, the relationship will already have been created and displayed in the Configure Relationships step.

 3. Click Confirm to add the link.

-The selected columns displayed through a Data Table are shown through the relationship between a Data Form and the created Data Table.
+The display of columns selected through a Data Table will be done through the relationship between a Data Form and the created Data Table.

-This step displays a table with 2 columns: Object and Mapping.
+In this step, a table with 2 columns is displayed: Object and Mapping.

-Object: Displays the object name where the data is stored and links it to the Data Table column used for display.
-This field identifies the reference source used in the relationship, which can be an existing data table, an OLAP dimension, or the system users list.
+Object: Displays the object name where data is stored and linked to a Data Table column for display.
+This field identifies the reference data source used in the relationship, which can be an existing data table, an OLAP system dimension, or the system users list.

-Mapping: Displays the name defined for the Data Table column and shows it next to the related object.
-It represents the foreign key in the current table that connects to the corresponding record in the target table.
+Mapping: Displays the name defined for the column in the Data Table and is shown next to the related object.
+It represents the foreign key in the current table that establishes the link to the matching record in the destination table.

-Each row in this table represents an existing relationship inside this Data Table.
+Each row shown in this table represents an existing relationship in this Data Table.

-3. Click Add to manually create a new link.
+Click Add to create a new link manually.

-A modal opens requesting the Type* of relationship.
-Select one of the three available options: Data Table, Dimension, or Users.
+A modal will open asking you to select the relationship Type*.
+Choose one of the three available options: Data Table, Dimension, or Users.

-Each type provides different configuration and mapping options, with specific characteristics.
+Each type offers different mapping and configuration methods, with specific behavior.

-This relationship type connects the current table to another existing data table in the system.
+This relationship type allows connecting the current table to another data table already existing in the system.

-When Data Table is selected, a dropdown is displayed listing all available data tables in the system.
-Choose the table that will be used as the relationship data source.
+When Data Table is selected, a dropdown appears listing all data tables available in the system.
+Select the table that will be used as the relationship data source.

-Self-Referential Relationships: If you need to relate a column to the same table (for example, to create hierarchies where a record has a "parent" in the same table), save the data table without the relationship first.
-Then reopen the object for editing, go to relationship configuration, and select the same data table.
+Self-referential relationships: If you need to relate a column to the same table itself (for example, to build hierarchies where one record has a "parent" in the same table), save the data table without the relationship first, then reopen it for editing, advance to the relationship configuration step, and select the same data table.

-This type connects the table to application dimensions, enabling integration with hierarchical structures already defined in the system.
+This type connects the table with application dimensions, enabling integration with hierarchical structures already defined in the system.

 When Dimension is selected, two additional fields become required: